csmith/chameth.com/site/content/post/2019-04-01-understanding-docker-volume-mounts.md

 Nothing is copied in, and inside the container the folder will be empty.
-Based on our discoveries with permisions, it's reasonable to assume the same will happy with a non-empty volume too:
+Based on our discoveries with permisions, it's reasonable to assume the same will happen with a non-empty volume too:

 {{< highlight console >}}
 $ docker volume create testing